Vladimir Colin: Early life

-Born in Bucharest into a family of emancipated Romanian Jews.
+Colin was born on May 1, 1921, in Bucharest, into a family of emancipated Romanian Jews.
 He was the son of Lazăr Colin, a civil servant, and his wife Ella.
 His mother was the sister of Ana Pauker, a prominent activist of the Romanian Communist Party and later one of Communist Romania's political leaders.
 On his paternal side, he was also the nephew of Liviu Cohn-Colin, who was a known lawyer employed by the Ministry of Commerce.

 During World War II and Ion Antonescu's dictatorial regime, as part of Romania's adoption of antisemitic policies, Colin was denied access into educational facilities.
 At the time, together with poet Nina Cassian, he attended informal lectures on the history of literature and the work of William Shakespeare, given by writer Mihail Sebastian.
 Both Colin and Cassian had by 1941 joined the then-illegal Communist Party, as activists of its Communist Youth (UTC) wing—as Cassian recalled in 2008, they were motivated by a will to "change the world for the better", abhorring both antisemitism and fascism.

 Colin married Nina Cassian in 1943.
 The two divorced five years later, and Cassian remarried Al. I. Ștefănescu.
 During their period together, both Cassian and Colin grew close to writer and literary critic Ovid Crohmălniceanu, later known as a Communist Party activist, as well as to future literary historian Geo Șerban and translator Petre Solomon.
 Later, Colin was again married, to graphic artist Marcela Cordescu.